 With a growth stock, the underlying company generally chooses to reinvest any profits in the business itself.
 By doing this it leaves relatively little money left over for investors, so dividends tend to be minimal.
 However, this reinvestment does tend to grow the value of the business over time.
 This, in turn, increases the value of the company’s stock.

-When you choose growth stocks, this means that you build a portfolio focused around stocks which you expect to grow in value over time.
+When you choose growth stocks, this means that you build a portfolio focused on stocks that you expect to grow in value over time.
 You should diversify this with some dividend assets, but most of your investments will emphasize companies that reinvest their profits in themselves.
-This is a far less liquid strategy than dividend investing, because your stocks don’t generate any return while you hold them.
+This is a far less liquid strategy than dividend investing because your stocks don’t generate any return while you hold them.
 Instead, you only see returns when you sell a set of shares and collect your capital gains earnings.

 You might build a growth-oriented portfolio by choosing individual stocks or by seeking out funds (mutual funds and ETFs) that invest primarily around capital gains.

 Growth stocks tend to be higher risk than dividend stocks.
-In part this is because with a growth stock you are specifically seeking volatility.
-You want the stock’s price to change so that you can sell it for more money in the long run, but those fluctuations can cut both ways.
+In part, this is because, with a growth stock, you are specifically seeking volatility.
+You want the stock’s price to change so that you can sell it for more money in the long run, but those fluctuations can be cut both ways.

-Dividend stocks provide their returns on a regular basis.
-As noted above, most companies pay dividend on a quarterly basis.
+Dividend stocks provide their returns regularly.
+As noted above, most companies pay dividends every quarter.
 Most companies also try to make similar dividend payments, or at least try to base their dividend payments on a regular formula.
 This makes dividends a good strategy for investors who need a stable and predictable cash flow.

 Growth stocks provide highly intermittent returns.
 As noted above, when you invest in growth stocks you are trading on volatility.
 While you can set a target price at which you’ll sell your stocks, the market is inherently unpredictable.
 You have no way of knowing when (or even if) your stock will hit its target price.
 This makes growth stocks a good strategy for investors who can keep their cash tied up in the market in between sales.